mdbrown/partlyconditional/README.md

 As before, $B(s)$ is a spline basis for the time of measurement, $Z$ is covariate information, and $h(Y)$ is a function of the marker values.
 In this package, we use the logistic link function for $g$.
 Note that since the binary outcome is defined based on the prediction time $\tau_0$,  a new marginal model must be specified for each desired future prediction time.

-Methods describing model fitting procedures that account for censored individuals are described in the [manuscript]{#ref} cited below.
+Methods describing model fitting procedures that account for censored individuals are described in the [manuscript](#ref) cited below.

 #### Smoothing marker trajectories using BLUPs. {#blup}